-The Alliance is elevating awareness about our region’s housing crisis and moving public officials to discuss important policies and investments.
+The Alliance is elevating awareness about our region’s affordable housing crisis and moving public officials to discuss important policies and investments.

 We have organized this work under 5 Pillars of Affordable Housing Policy: power of renters and communities most impacted to have lasting influence on decision-making processes, placement of housing to ensure access to essential daily needs, protection of tenants from housing instability and displacement, preservation of existing affordable housing at truly affordable levels in good condition, and production of new housing units at a diversity of affordability levels.

 The Alliance supports coalitions in addressing all the pillars of affordable housing needs, including efforts to:

 - Move decision makers to create housing policies — including those outlined in the Equity in Place Policy Agenda – that better serve people of color, immigrants, indigenous people, and low wealth communities.

 - Secure affordability and equitable development outcomes at large-scale development sites like the former Ford Auto Plant in Saint Paul, the former Twin Cities Army Ammunition Plant in Arden Hills, the Towerside project and former Hillcrest Golf Course site in Saint Paul, and the Upper Harbor Terminal in Minneapolis.